 This is walking by faith.
 Let’s itemize what they said…

-- If the LORD delight in us, then he will bring us into this land, and give it us
+- If the LORD delights in us, then he will bring us into this land, and give it to us

-- It is a land which flows with milk and honey
+- It is a land that flows with milk and honey

 - Rebel not ye against the LORD